Potap: Music career

 The duo created by Oleksii and NK was officially the most popular touring duo in the country.
-The joint activity of the artists was followed by an incredible success and achievements as well as setting bars as high as no one have done it before.
-"Potap & Nastya" became awardees of various international music festivals owing over 50 rewards that include: "M1 Music Awards", "Song of the Year", "Gold Gromophone", "Muz TV Award", "Sharmanka" ("Music Box") and "RU.TV".
-In 2017, the duo was recognized for "Contribution to the development of the National Scene".
+The joint activity of the artists was followed by success and achievements.
+"Potap & Nastya" became awardees of various international music festivals, receiving over 50 rewards that include: "M1 Music Awards", "Song of the Year", "Gold Gramophone", "Muz TV Award", "Sharmanka" ("Music Box") and "RU.TV".
+In 2017, the duo was recognized for its "Contribution to the development of the National Scene".

-In 2014 Oleksii launches the band MOZGI, where he acts as a producer, performer, songwriter, composer, director, scriptwriter till current days.
-Between 2015 and 2018 MOZGI was 5 times nominated for Yearly Ukrainian National Awards and 4 on M1 Music Awards winning twice in the latter one.
+In 2014, Oleksii launched the band MOZGI, where he has acted as a producer, performer, songwriter, composer, director, and scriptwriter up to the current day.
+Between 2015 and 2018, MOZGI was 5 times nominated for the Yearly Ukrainian National Awards and 4 for M1 Music Awards, winning twice in the latter one.

 In 2014, Potap and Kamenskih were criticized in Ukraine for continuing to attend award ceremonies in Russia, while many Ukrainians believed their country was a victim of Russian aggression.
-On this they responded: "It's a shame that we have to collect the journalists to tell that we are from Ukraine and love our country!"
-In 2016 "Potap and Nastya" concerts were disrupted in Ukraine in protest of them continuing to tour in Russia.
+Regarding this, they responded: "It's a shame that we have to collect the journalists to tell them that we are from Ukraine and love our country!"
+In 2016, "Potap and Nastya" concerts were disrupted in Ukraine in protest of them continuing to tour in Russia.

-In 2017, one of the most popular duos among Russian speaking communities worldwide announced the pause of their activity to start solo projects: PTP and NK respectively.
-The first solo album by PTP "Spelie Slivi EP" ("Ripe Plums EP") was released on 3 November 2017.
-Yet, Oleksii and Nastya's collaborative work wasn't over.
+In 2017, the duo announced the pause of their activity to start solo projects: PTP and NK respectively.
+The first solo album by PTP, "Spelie Slivi EP" ("Ripe Plums EP"), was released on 3 November 2017.
+Oleksii and Nastya's collaborative work wasn't over.
 Potap kept on writing songs for NK.
-With the support from his side NK presented such hits as "#etomoyanoch" ("#thatmytypeofnight"), co-written Ukrainian song "Trimay" ("Hold it"), "Dai Mne" ("Gimme"), international hit in Spanish and English "Peligroso" ("Dangerous"), LOMALA and "Popa Kak U Kim" ("Ass Like Kim's").
-"Hold it" has taken over national top charts remaining on top for over the year and being recognized at YUNA Awards 2019 as a Pop Hit of the Year while Peligroso for 6 weeks remained in Billboard top charts under Tropical Songs ranking.
+With support from his side, NK presented such hits as "#etomoyanoch" ("#thatmytypeofnight"), co-written Ukrainian song "Trimay" ("Hold it"), "Dai Mne" ("Gimme"), international hit in Spanish and English "Peligroso" ("Dangerous"), LOMALA and "Popa Kak U Kim" ("Ass Like Kim's").
+"Hold it" has taken over national top charts, remaining on top for over the year and being recognized at the YUNA Awards 2019 as a Pop Hit of the Year, while Peligroso remained in Billboard top charts under the Tropical Songs ranking for 6 weeks.